MorganRO8/ChatGPT-Python/README.md

 # ChatGPT-Python

 ![logo](https://github.com/MorganRO8/ChatGPT-Python/assets/47795945/549ecdb5-00d1-4702-a01d-9d2696445246)
 (logo made by using stable diffusion to combine the chatgpt and python logos, yes, it's silly.)

-A simple tool for those with chatgpt plugin access to allow for the local execution of code in a virtual environment.
+The ChatGPT Local Execution Plugin is a simple tool that allows users with ChatGPT plugin access to execute Python code locally in a virtual environment.
+This plugin enhances the capabilities of ChatGPT by enabling the execution of code directly within the chat interface.

+## Prerequisites

-To use the plugin, you'll need chatgpt plugin access, a linux computer (I'm pretty sure at least), and the packages flask and flask-cors installed using pip.
+To use the plugin, you will need the following:

-Once you have those, open a terminal and run 'python app.py' to start the server.
-Then, in your browser, open up chatgpt, click plugins, scroll down to the plugin store, then click 'develop your own plugin'.
-In this field type localhost:3333 and submit, it should now install and connect to your local plugin, allowing python commands to be run directly by chatgpt.

-Okay coo, but why?

-This enables quite a few possibilities, but generally think along the lines of "Hey chatgpt, write code that does {this} and then execute that code locally, and make sure it doesn't run into errors" and boom, it'll do just that.
+    ChatGPT plugin access
+    A Linux computer (haven't tried running on any other operating systems yet) flask and flask-cors packages installed using pip

+## Installation and Setup

+    Clone the repository or download the source code.
+    Install the required packages by running the following command in your terminal:

+$ pip install flask flask-cors

+    Start the server by running the following command in your terminal:

+$ python app.py

+## Usage

+    Open your web browser and navigate to the ChatGPT interface.
+    Click on the "Plugins" section.
+    Scroll down to the "Plugin Store" and click on "Develop your own plugin."
+    In the provided field, type localhost:3333 and submit.
+    The plugin will now be installed and connected to your local environment, allowing you to execute Python commands directly in ChatGPT.

+## Why Use the Plugin?

+The ChatGPT Local Execution Plugin offers several advantages and possibilities, such as:

+    Generating code snippets: You can instruct ChatGPT to write code that performs specific tasks and execute it locally, ensuring it runs without errors.
-If you have any idea for more specific functions to add to the plugin, please, let me know!
+    Customization: If you have ideas for specific functions to add to the plugin, please let us know.
+We are open to feedback and feature requests.

-Happy chatting :-)
+We hope you enjoy using the ChatGPT Local Execution Plugin and have productive conversations with ChatGPT.
+Happy coding! :-)